QianqianShan/Auto_Complete/README.md

 There are three main steps to implement N-gram model:

-* Calculate the total counts of each N-gram sequence  reads raw data hadoop distributed file systems (hdfs)
+* Calculate the counts of each n-gram for $n=1,2,\cdots,N$ based on raw data stored on hadoop distributed file systems (hdfs)

-*

-*
+* Calculate the counts of each following word given the previous word sequence and save the top $k$ frequent following words for each possible combination of previous word sequence into MYSQL database.

+* Visualize the auto-complete process with PHP, MySQL and jQuery as shown at [http://www.bewebdeveloper.com/tutorial-about-autocomplete-using-php-mysql-and-jquery](http://www.bewebdeveloper.com/tutorial-about-autocomplete-using-php-mysql-and-jquery
+).

 ### Optimization of N-Gram Model in MapReduce